jacobkap/crimebythenumbers/docs/pdf-scraping.md

 officer_shootings$dates <- mdy(officer_shootings$dates)
 ```

-Now our "officer_shootings" file contains the date and address of every officer-involved shooting in Philadelphia from 2007 to early 2019.
+Now our *officer_shootings* data contains the date and address of every officer-involved shooting in Philadelphia from 2007 to early 2019.
 3 of the shootings do not have a PDF associated with it.
 Let's remove them since we are unable to verify information on the table.
-These rows have a value of "" in the "shooting_number" column so we'll subset the "officer_shootings" data.frame to keep only rows where the shooting number is not "".
+These rows have a value of "" in the "shooting_number" column so we'll subset the *officer_shootings* data.frame to keep only rows where the shooting number is not "".

 ```r